 About Wrangle’s Documents:

-This year we decided to make the switch to our parent company’s set of Plan Documents as they are constantly maintained by an incredible team of internal ERISA attorney staff members.
+In 2022, we decided to make the switch to our parent company’s set of Plan Documents as they are constantly maintained by an incredible team of internal ERISA attorney staff members.
 By adopting this new practice, we can expand our ability to assist through complex ERISA situations.
 ERISA attorney staff members will be available as a resource to review customized language requests or other ERISA document compliance questions.

 What is the Summary Plan Description (SPD):